StoneMasons4106/sleeper-ffl-discordbot/README.md

 * Check the current weather or forecast for the area of a game based on city or zip code powered by [WeatherAPI](https://www.weatherapi.com/).

-* Custom prefixes, in case you have another bot with the same default prefix.

 * See who has a specific player.

-* Access to game-stats, waiver-order, and transactions commands which will be available only to patrons on Patreon meeting the Patron Tier.
+* Access to waiver-order, and transactions commands which will be available only to patrons on Patreon meeting the Patron Tier.

 * Scheduled messages to keep your league up to date and notify you of the latest information following the schedule below: